-The chef and farmer working in synchronicity with one another has made the CVI at The Chef’s Garden a template for chefs and farmers everywhere.
+The chef and farmer working in synchronicity with one another has made the Culinary Vegetable Institute at The Chef’s Garden a template for chefs and farmers everywhere.
 This relationship is the cornerstone of The Chef’s Garden’s business model and illustrates its belief that listening to and learning from one another leads to remarkable outcomes.

-Chefs are then invited back to the CVI to experiment, taste and cook the ingredients they discovered during their personal journey through the lush fields and greenhouses of The Chef’s Garden.
+Chefs are then invited to experiment, taste and cook the ingredients they discovered during their personal journey through the lush sustainably farmed fields and greenhouses of The Chef’s Garden.

-The general public is invited to attend one of the many events taking place at the CVI throughout the year.
-These include dinners hosted by the industry’s most celebrate chefs and hands-on learning opportunities that might include a cooking class with the CVI chefs, a beekeeping lesson or a fermentation or bread
+The public is invited to attend culinary events taking place throughout the year.
+These include dinners hosted by the industry’s most celebrated chefs and hands-on learning opportunities.

 If you have questions about the Culinary Vegetable Institute or would like to sign up for a culinary event, call us at 419-499-7500